Part of the Speed audit

 Common mistakes when fixing this

 Inlining too much CSS.
 Inline CSS is not cached.
-If you inline your entire 200 KB stylesheet, every page load re-downloads it inside the HTML.
-Only inline the CSS needed for the first view (typically 10-30 KB).
-Load the full stylesheet asynchronously.
+If you inline your entire 200 KB stylesheet, each page load re-downloads it inside the HTML.
+Only inline the CSS needed for the first view (often 10-30 KB).
+Load the full stylesheet in the background.

 Adding media="all" and thinking it defers. media="all" is the default.
 It does not defer anything.
 Use media="print" with an onload swap to actually defer a stylesheet.